A Complete Guide to Bangkok

 Ko Samui Airport

-There is an airport on Ko Samui, which turned out to be one of the prettiest we've seen, and so it was super easy to hop on a short flight north with Bangkok Airways after our island-hopping, landing in Bangkok less than an hour and a half later.
-There are more than twenty flights servicing this route daily, so you'll be sure to find one that fits your schedule!
-If we'd had more time, taking the ferry back to the Krabi Peninsula and then traveling by land to Bangkok could also be an option; but we were far too tight on time to make that happen, unfortunately.
+We arrived in Bangkok on a domestic flight from Ko Samui, one of the prettiest airports I've seen.
+There are more than 20 flights servicing this route daily, so you'll be sure to find one that fits your schedule!
+If we'd had more time, taking the ferry back to the Krabi Peninsula and then traveling by land to Bangkok could also be an option; but we were far too tight on time to make that happen.

 I also flew out of BKK to get back to Europe on a direct flight with Thai Airways to Munich.
-I shared my thoughts on this on Instagram, which I loved so much that I have copied it out below:
+I shared my thoughts on my Thailand trip on Instagram, which I loved so much that I have copied it out below:

 And so my month in Thailand draws to a close — I’m writing this as I sit curled up in a plastic seat at my gate in Bangkok Airport, waiting for my 12-hour long haul to take me back home to Europe.
 Sometimes I still forget Europe is my home these days.
 I’ve called so many places home throughout my lifetime, each one a temporary haven to store my books and my clothes and provide a place to rest my head in between my insatiable desire to constantly be on the go, discovering the far flung corners of the globe.
 And so, because the concept of home doesn’t really exist for me, I guess I like to think of the whole planet as home.
 If, one day, my travels ever saw me venture into outer space, I’d surely be telling the aliens that my home is the planet earth.
 And even if about 40 thousand feet above sea level is the highest I’ll ever get, I guess my perspective remains the same.
 Maybe that’s why I love flying so much, and why I’ll always pay for a window seat and research which side is the best view to fly in and out of my destinations.
 I want to feel at home.